 1. Talking text

-Unless your logo is internationally recognized like Nike or Apple, adding your name to the graphic is crucial to building your brand awareness.
+Unless your logo is internationally recognized like Nike or Apple, adding your name to the graphic is crucial to building brand awareness.
 That means you’re going to need some text.
-The words you include in your logo do more than just convey your message, for starters.
+The words you include in your logo do more than just convey your message.
 They also represent the “look” of your brand.
 Great graphic designers know how to use different fonts to convey different meanings and emotions to their audiences.
 Being legible isn’t enough, unfortunately.
-Your text has to convey a notion as well, and your graphic designer can help you find the right text for your logo.
+Your text has to reflect your business’s personality as well, and your graphic designer can help you find the right text for your logo.

 2. Eye-catching color